-- Sustain consistent, experienced, and committed leadership of the task force, including substantive leadership or participation from the USAO. - Obtain buy-in from agency leaders for ongoing support of the task force goals and mission. - Ensure task force membership and structure is broad and includes a comprehensive array of local, state, and federal prosecutors, law enforcement, regulatory agencies, and system- and community-based victim service providers and other collaborative partners working to combat human trafficking. - Establish functional subcommittees to assist the task force in meeting goals and objectives. - Manage the financial, administrative, and coordinating functions of the task force. - Identify a diverse array of funding sources to support the work of the task force so that the task force is not dependent on federal funding. - Develop and maintain clear operational protocols for the task force and review or update at least annually. - Implement culturally and linguistically appropriate and trauma-informed protocols for identifying, screening, and interviewing victims of human trafficking. - Develop a process for collecting, sharing, analyzing, and jointly reporting data. - Jointly develop or enhance training and public awareness materials that all members of the task force can use. - Provide ongoing training for task force law enforcement and service provider members on trauma-informed care principles and practices. - Ensure that law enforcement agents receive training on the specialized investigation and evidence collection techniques necessary to substantiate labor trafficking and sex trafficking cases. - Demonstrate the ability to identify victims of all forms of trafficking (including all ages, sexes, and immigration statuses), and to investigate both labor and sex trafficking crimes. - Ensure that local investigators and prosecutors receive coordinated training on the evidence necessary to support moving sex trafficking and labor trafficking cases through the criminal justice system, including, but not limited to, the use of culturally and linguistically competent forensic interviewers and trauma-informed interview techniques. - Leverage a range of community resources to ensure that all trafficking victims receive a comprehensive array of quality services that address their individualized needs. - Evaluate the efforts of the task force in meeting task force goals and objectives.
+- Sustain consistent, experienced, and committed leadership of the task force, including substantive leadership or participation from the USAO. - Obtain buy-in from agency leaders for ongoing support of the task force goals and mission. - Ensure task force membership and structure is broad and includes a comprehensive array of local, state, and federal prosecutors, law enforcement, regulatory agencies, and system- and community-based victim service providers and other collaborative partners working to combat human trafficking. - Establish functional subcommittees to assist task force in meeting goals and objectives. - Manage financial, administrative, and coordinating functions of the task force. - Identify a diverse array of funding sources to support the work of the task force, so that task force is not dependent on federal funding. - Develop and maintain clear operational protocols for the task force and review or update at least annually. - Implement culturally and linguistically appropriate and trauma-informed protocols for identifying, screening, and interviewing victims of human trafficking. - Develop a process for collecting, sharing, analyzing, and jointly reporting data. - Jointly develop or enhance training and public awareness materials that all members of the task force can use. - Provide ongoing training for task force law enforcement and service provider members on trauma-informed care principles and practices. - Ensure that law enforcement agents receive training on specialized investigation and evidence collection techniques necessary to substantiate labor trafficking and sex trafficking cases. - Demonstrate the ability to identify victims of all forms of trafficking (including all ages, sexes, and immigration statuses) and to investigate both labor and sex trafficking crimes. - Ensure that local investigators and prosecutors receive coordinated training on the evidence necessary to support moving sex trafficking and labor trafficking cases through the criminal justice system, including but not limited to the use of culturally and linguistically competent forensic interviewers and trauma-informed interview techniques. - Conduct proactive investigations of all forms of trafficking, involving victims of all ages, genders, and nationalities. - Prosecute cases of sex trafficking and labor trafficking, at the appropriate level (local, state, or federal) of the judicial system. - Leverage a range of community resources to ensure that all trafficking victims receive a comprehensive array of quality services that address their individualized needs. - Evaluate the efforts of the task force in meeting task force goals and objectives.